Skip to content

 Ekopak applies the ten corporate governance principles contained in the Belgian 2020 Corporate Governance Code and intends to comply with the corporate governance provisions set forth in the Belgian 2020 Corporate Governance Code, as authorized by the “comply or explain” principle.
 The provisions for which Ekopak is non-compliant are listed hereunder, along with an explanation for this non-compliance:

-Provision 2.19: the powers of the members of the Executive Management other than the CEO are determined by the CEO rather than by the Board of Directors.
-This deviation is explained by the fact that the members of the Executive Management Committee perform their functions under the leadership of the CEO, to whom the day-to-day management and additional well-defined powers were delegated by the Board of Directors.
+Provision 2.19: The authorizations of the members of the Executive Management Team (MT) are determined by the Executive Committee (ExCo) rather than by the Board of Directors.
+This deviation can be explained by the fact that the members of the MT perform their duties under the leadership of the ExCo, to which the Board of Directors has delegated day to-day management and certain additional authorizations.

 Provision 4.14: no independent internal audit function has been established.
-This deviation is explained by the current size of the Company.
-The Audit Committee will yearly assess the need for the creation of an independent internal audit function and, where appropriate, will call upon external persons to conduct specific internal audit assignments and will inform the Board of Directors of their outcome.
+This deviation is explained by the current size of the company.
+The Audit Committee will annually assess the need for the creation of an independent internal audit function.

 Provision 7.6: the non-executive members of the Board of Directors do not receive part of their remuneration in the form of Ekopak shares.
-This deviation is explained by the fact that the interests of the non-executive members of the Board of Directors are currently considered to be sufficiently oriented to the creation of long-term value for the Company.
-However, Ekopak may review this provision in the future in order to align its corporate governance with the provisions of the Belgian 2020 Corporate Governance Code.
+This deviation is explained by the consideration that the interests of the non-executive members of the Board are currently sufficiently focused on the long-term creation of value for the company.
+However, Ekopak intends to review this provision in the future in order to align with it in the future

 Remuneration policy